TommyStarK/Hermes/DOCUMENTATION.md

   server(void);

-  // Returns true or false whether the server is already running. bool is_running(void);
+  // Returns true or false whether the server is already running. bool is_running(void) const;

   // Set the callback to be executed on a new connection.
 Represents the server behavior.
-  // A callback must be provided using the 'on_connection' function before running the server. void on_connection(const std::function<void(const std::shared_ptr<client> &)> &callback);
+  // A callback must be provided using the 'on_connection' method before running the server. void on_connection(const std::function<void(const std::shared_ptr<client> &)> &callback);

   // Run the server on the given host an service.